 Mandatory and optional files that make up a shapefile

-When moving shapefiles, it will move all the mandatory and optional files for you.
+If you are in ArcCatalog, it will move all the mandatory and optional files for you.

 The most common GIS file type are shapefiles.
 Even the USGS Earth Explorer accepts shapefiles as input to define boundaries.